-This delicious Spatchcock Turkey with Herb Butter is juicy, crispy-skinned and only takes 90 minutes to cook.
-Learn how easy it is to spatchcock and dry brine your holiday turkey.
+This delicious roast spatchcock turkey with herb butter is juicy, crispy-skinned and only takes 90 minutes to cook!
+Learn how easy it is to spatchcock and dry brine your Thanksgiving or holiday turkey.

 - 3 tablespoons kosher salt